lucasmreis/blogSource/src/posts/a-more-functional-approach-to-angular-with-baobab.md

 // only someCallback and anotherCallback will be called
 ```

-What's so great about it?
+So, what's so great about all that?
 First, the "listening" part of your application does not need to know anything about the "changing" part.
 You just listen to updates to the tree, and act on it.
 Also, if you have a view that only needs to know about the products, just listen to updates on the products.
 No need to listen to the whole tree.

 ## A sample app

-Now let's use it on a sample application.
-In it, we'll have two arrays: Foos and Bars.
+Now let's use Baobab in a sample application.
+In the sample, we'll have two arrays: Foos and Bars.
 Both will hold strings.
 To add a weird spec to the mix, the user should not be able to add any Bar unless Foos has the string `'requiredFoo'`.
 Let's implement it piece by piece, starting with the central state:

 ```javascript
 // app.js